containers/podman/docs/source/markdown/podman-run.1.md

 ## ENVIRONMENT

-Environment variables within containers can be set using multiple different options, in the following order of precedence:
+Environment variables within containers can be set using multiple different options, in the following order of precedence (later entries override earlier entries):

 - **--env-host**: Host environment of the process executing Podman is added.
 - Container image: Any environment variables specified in the container image.